mfem/web/src/gpu-tips-n-tricks.md

 Be aware `UseDevice()` is not the same as `UseDevice(true)`, it just returns a boolean that tells you whether the object should be on the device or not.

 ### `MakeRef()` vector does not see the same valid host/device data as the base vector.
-There is no easy way to keep the big "base" Vector (v in your example) and the "alias" sub-Vector (w in your example) synchronized when they are being moved/copied between host and device.
-Therefore such synchronizations need to be done "manually" using the methods Vector::SyncMemory and Vector::SyncAliasMemory.
+There is no easy way to keep the big "base" `Vector` (`v` in your example) and the "alias" sub-Vector (`w` in your example) synchronized when they are being moved/copied between host and device.
+Therefore such synchronizations need to be done "manually" using the methods `Vector::SyncMemory` and `Vector::SyncAliasMemory`.

-Basically the issue is that the Memory objects (inside the Vectors) do not know about the other version, so they cannot update the validity flags (the host and device validity flags indicate which of the pointers has valid data) of the other Vector.
-Also such update may not make sense if you just moved the sub-Vector.
+Basically the issue is that the Memory objects (inside the `Vector`s) do not know about the other version, so they cannot update the validity flags (the host and device validity flags indicate which of the pointers has valid data) of the other `Vector`.
+Also such update may not make sense if you just moved the sub-`Vector`.

-In your example above, after you move the "base" Vector v to host, you need to "inform" the "alias" w that the validity flags of its base have been changed.
+In your example above, after you move the "base" `Vector v` to host, you need to "inform" the "alias" `w `that the validity flags of its base have been changed.
 This is done by calling `w.SyncMemory(v)` which simply copies the validity flags from `v` to `w` -- there are no host-device memory transfers involved.

 One the other hand, if in your example you moved `w` to host and modified it there, and then you want to access the data through the base `Vector v` (you can think of the more general case here, when `w` is smaller than `v`) then you need to call `w.SyncAliasMemory(v)`.
 In this particular case, the call will move the sub-Vector described by `w` from host to device and update the validity flags of `w` to be the same as the ones of `v`.
 This way the whole `Vector v` gets the real data in one location -- before the call part of it was on device and the part described by w was on host.

 Both `w.SyncMemory(v)` and `w.SyncAliasMemory(v)` ensure that `w` gets the validity flags of `v`, the difference is where the real data is before the call -- in the first case the real data is in `v` and in the second, it is in `w`.